Svaught598/WetLabApp/README.md

 At the time of writing (02/25/20), the project is a work in progress.

 ## Project Goal

---
-The 'Completed' version of this project should include several features (Bold = complete):
+The 'Completed' version of this project should include several features (bold means complete):
 - **tool to calculate volume needed for making new solutions**
 - tool to calculate film thickness with at least one theoretical model
 - tool to calculate intermolecular distance of particles in a thin film